Sarojini Sahoo: Sexuality

 In her novel Pratibandi, Sarojini has also described the thematic development of sexuality in a woman.
 Priyanka, the protagonist of the novel has to encounter the loneliness in the exile of Saragpali, a remote village of India.
 This loneliness develops into a sexual urge and soon, Priyanka finds herself sexually attached with a former Member of Parliament.
 Though there is an age gap between them, his intelligence impresses her and she discovers a hidden archaeologist in him.

 In her novel Gambhiri Ghara, she describes an unusual relationship between two people: a Hindu housewife of India and a Muslim artist of Pakistan.
 It is a net-oriented novel.
 A woman meets a very sexually experienced man.
 One day he asks if she had any such experience.
 The woman, Kuki, scolds him and insults him by calling him a caterpillar.
 She said without love, lust is like hunger of a caterpillar.
 Gradually they become involved with love, lust, and spiritually.
 That man considers her as his daughter, lover, mother, and above all these, as a Goddess.
-They both madly love each other, through the internet and on the phone.
+They both madly love each other, through the Internet and on the phone.
 They use obscene language and they kiss each other online.
 Kuki does not lead a happy conjugal life though she has a love marriage with Aniket.
 But the novel is not limited to only a love story.

 It has a greater aspect.
 It deals with the relationship between State and individual.
 Safique is not a Muslim by temperament, but as a historian, thinks the Pakistan of today has separated itself from its roots and looks towards Arabian legends for his history.
 He protests that the syllabus of history for the school would start from seventh century A.D., not from the Mahenjodaro and Harappa.
 Safique was once arrested after the bomb blast of London for allegation of being associated with the terrorist, but is it a fact?
-Later Kuki came to know that Safiques is trapped by a military junta.
-The ex-lover of Safique's wife had revenged on Safique by arresting him with an allegation of terrorism.
+Later Kuki learned that Safiques is trapped by a military junta.
+The ex-lover of Safique's wife had retaliated against Safique by arresting him with an allegation of terrorism.

 Here, the author deals with the question of terrorism.
 There is often discussion about terrorism caused by an individual or by a group.
 Society rarely discusses terrorism caused by a state.

 What is a state?
 Is it a group of people that resides within political and geographical boundaries?
 Are a state's identity, mood and wishes separate from its ruler?
 Is the wish of George W. Bush not considered as the wish of America?
 Has it reflected the mood and wish of the people of America?
 So, every time, the state's arranged anarchism or terrorism is merely a reflection of a terrorism caused by an individual.
 The great truth lies beneath Safique, as a terrorist, develops from the mind of a military man.